Black-owned business: The Golden Age (1900–1930)

 College president Booker T. Washington (1856–1915), who ran the National Negro Business League, was the most prominent promoter of black business.
 He moved from city to city to sign up local entrepreneurs into his national network the National Negro Business League.

 In 1915, C.R.
 Patterson and Sons under the leadership of Frederick Patterson, founded the first African-American car manufacturing company of the Greenfield-Patterson car which remained active until 1939.

 By the 1920s, the federal government had set up a small unit to distribute information to black entrepreneurs, but no financial aid was forthcoming.

 By far the most prominent black entrepreneur of the century of was Charles Clinton Spaulding (1874 – 1952), president of North Carolina Mutual Life Insurance Company in Durham, North Carolina.
 It was the nation's largest black-owned business.
 It operated a system of industrial insurance, whereby its salesmen collected small premiums of about 10 cents every week from its clients.
 That provided them insurance for the following week; if the client died the salesman immediately arranged payment of the death benefit of about $100.
 That paid for suitable funeral, which was a high prestige event to the black community.
 Black undertakers also benefited and themselves became prominent business men.
 By 1970, they grossed more than $120 million for 150,000 race funerals each year.

 African-Americans were tourist entrepreneurs in certain resort areas, such as Oak Bluffs, Massachusetts, and developed on a greater scale, Idlewild, Michigan.

 Newspapers and magazines

 African-American newspapers flourished in the major cities, with publishers playing a major role in politics and business affairs.
 Representative leaders included Robert Sengstacke Abbott (1870–1940), publisher of the Chicago Defender; John Mitchell Jr. (1863–1929), editor of the Richmond Planet and president of the National Afro-American Press Association; Anthony Overton (1865–1946), publisher of the Chicago Bee, and Robert Lee Vann (1879–1940), the publisher and editor of the Pittsburgh Courier.
 Leon H. Washington Jr. founded the Los Angeles Sentinel in 1933.

 John H. Johnson (1918–2005) was the founder of the Johnson Publishing Company in 1942.
 He rose from poverty to millionaire by the time he was thirty-one.
 In 1982, he became the first African-American to appear on the Forbes 400.
-Johnson's Ebony and Jet magazines were among the most influential African-American media by 1950.
+Johnson's Ebony (magazine)|Ebony and Jet (magazine|)Jet magazines were among the most influential African-American media by 1950.